marcantondahmen/sortable-tree/README.md

 ## Getting Started

-You can either install this package with `npm` and import it into your TypeScript project or use the JavaScript version in a browser.
+You can either install this package with `npm` and import it into your JavaScript or TypeScript project or use it in a browser.
 ### NPM

 Install with `npm`: